Glad you approved of the book - and welcome to the pedants' club.

 Until I read your explanation, I wasn't really sure how to help him.

-Just wanted to thank you for the hard work you've put into your website.
+Just wanted to thank you for the hard work you've put in.
 I found it very informative and finally feel comfortable with apostrophes after all these years!

 Mark Hand, UK